 en_US.utf8 is not listed, you can en_us to the locale list by typing

-sudo locale-gen en_US.UTF-8 at a shell prompt on Ubuntu and Debian, or
+sudo locale-gen en_US.UTF-8 at a shell prompt on Ubuntu, or

 sudo localedef -i en_US -f UTF-8 at a shell prompt on RHEL-like distributions.